taras-z/led-brick/README.md

 ## Goals

-This device is creating just for fun :-)
+I am creating this device just for fun :-)

 Also, I want to check my skills in electronics.

 ## Description

-The device gives a lot of fun and relaxation by watching full-coloured blinkenlights.
+The device gives a lot of fun and relaxation by showing full-coloured blinkenlights.

 ## Architecture

 The structure of the device is based on the next principles:
-1. responsibility separation - a unit performs some whole functions with minimal  other units involving,
+1. responsibility separation - a unit performs some whole functions with minimal involment of other units,
-2. low coherence - a unit communicates with other units as low as possible for functions realisation.
+2. low coherence - a unit communicates with other units as little as possible for functions realisation.

 The device consists of the next units (see Fig.1):
 1. Interface unit (IU)